elightup/slim-seo/readme.txt

-=== Slim SEO - A Fast & Automated SEO Plugin For WordPress ===
+=== Slim SEO - AI SEO Plugin, Lightweight & Fast ===
 Contributors: elightup, rilwis, hungviet91, barcavn2, doanducanh
 Donate link: https://wpslimseo.com/products/slim-seo-pro/
 Tags: seo, schema, xml sitemap, redirection, header Requires at least: 6.6
-Tested up to: 7.0
+Tested up to: 7.1
 Requires PHP: 7.4
-Stable tag: 4.9.11
+Stable tag: 4.10.0
 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A full-featured SEO plugin for WordPress that's lightweight, blazing fast with minimum configuration.
-No bloats and just works!
+An AI SEO plugin for WordPress that's lightweight and fast.
+Automatically generates meta tags, sitemaps, schemas and more with no bloat.

 == Description ==

-### A Fast & Automated SEO Plugin For WordPress
+### An AI SEO Plugin That's Lightweight & Fast

 Currently there are many SEO plugins for WordPress in the market.
 But these plugins often have too many options and are very complicated for ordinary users.
 Access to their configuration section, you will easily get lost in a maze of explanations and options that you sometimes don't understand.
 Besides, there are ads!